-Well, the journey started when I began collecting dolls; I realised that there was something missing from the market – more dolls of color.
+Well, the journey started when I began collecting dolls; I realized that there was something missing from the market – more dolls of color.
 Dolls that represented not just people of color, but also people with albinism.

 At the time there was a big natural hair movement – and that wasn’t being represented in dolls.
 So I went to China and I was able to source a manufacturer that understood what I was looking for.
 Because I went through the natural hair relaxing process myself, getting the hair on the dolls exactly right was really a big a deal for me.

 I design dolls based on my personal experience and based on what it is that I know a lot of people like me are going through.
 I know a lot of young black girls get their hair relaxed to make it easier; more manageable, and are told that straight hair looks better.
 I got my hair relaxed when I was seven and found out first hand what problems it can cause.